loic-fejoz/beaglebone-ai64-tutorial/example-00-pru/README.md

 warning: no suitable entry-point found; setting to 0
 ```

 A specifity is that you need to also provide a [command script file for the linker](./J721E_PRU9.cmd) so that it knows how to map things.
 For now, you can take inspiration from [/usr/lib/ti/pru-software-support-package/examples/j721e/PRU_Halt/J721E_PRU1.cmd](file://usr/lib/ti/pru-software-support-package/examples/j721e/PRU_Halt/J721E_PRU1.cmd).
+More details can be found in the [PRUCookbook](https://markayoder.github.io/PRUCookbook/03details/details.html#detail_linker).

 Have a look at the [Makefile](./Makefile) to have a look at the detailled commands.